 If you’ve got time during all your Halloween fun don’t forget to buy a huge bag of 4 legged food for the animals.
 For just £1 you can feed them on your travels.
 After all you are having a day out at a farm park.
 One thing White Post farm has a lot of is animals and we always enjoy going on their big animal paddock walk.
-There’s sheep, goats and llamas to feed plus other animals to see.
+There are sheep, goats and llamas to feed plus other animals to see.

-There’s also plenty of opportunity to hold or stroke an animal.
+There’s also plenty of opportunities to hold or stroke an animal.
 Look out for all sorts of different reptiles in the reptile house and mice, guinea pigs and chicks in the baby animal holding currently next to soft play.

 If you know the date you want to visit it’s always an idea to purchase your tickets online in advance.
 We always buy ours the night before and it says us 10% on the ticket price.
 I paid £8.95 for myself and £8.77 for Jamie.
 While it is considerably more than our local farm park I always feel that the cost is more than justified.